 pgpwde --status --disk 0

 Note: The main purpose for following the steps above to encrypt secondary fixed disks is Symantec Encryption Desktop is not designed to force the encryption on fixed secondary hard drives, even if the primary fixed disk is encrypted.
 Although Symantec Drive Encryption (formerly known as PGP Drive Encryption) does not automatically encrypt secondary fixed drives, Symantec Endpoint Encryption 11.1 (which includes PGP technology) includes functionality which *does* provide forced encryption of all drives on a computer.
-Symantec Endpoint Encryption 11.1 provides an in-place upgrade which upgrades to Symantec Endpoint Encryption 11.1 over Symantec Drive Encryption 10.3.2 MP4 and later without the need to decrypt (See DOC9135 for more details on upgrading).
+Symantec Endpoint Encryption 11.1 provides an in-place upgrade which upgrades to Symantec Endpoint Encryption 11.1 over Symantec Drive Encryption 10.3.2 MP4 and later without the need to decrypt.